The Role of Self-Regard in Customer Service

 Ask for Feedback (and Let It Land)

-• Seek feedback as a growth tool, not a pass/fail grade.
+- Seek feedback as a growth tool, not a pass or fail assessment.

 Daily Micro-Reflections